Wisconsin Post-baccalaureate Teacher Licensure Program

 Student Teaching for One Semester

 Student teaching will involve full daytime hours for the entire spring semester.
 Applicants working on a second license can student teach in their district of employment.
-Others can be placed near the communities where they live or work if a cooperating teacher is available.

 - Bachelor's degree from an accredited college or university